Naldanga Zamindari Bari

-Naldanga Zamindari Bari (Bengali: নালডাঙ্গা জমিদারি বাড়ি) was the seat of the zamindars of Naldanga, a prominent landed family in the Jessore district during the Mughal and British colonial periods.
-The zamindari was notable for being the only Brahman-controlled zamindari in the district, and for its role in the religious, social, and political life of southern Bengal.
+Naldanga Zamindari Bari (Bengali: নালডাঙ্গা জমিদারি বাড়ি) was the seat of the zamindars of Naldanga, a prominent landed family in the Jessore district of undivided India, and was established before the Mughal and British colonial periods.

+The zamindari was notable as the only Brahman-controlled zamindari in the district and for its role in the religious, social, and political uplift of life in southern Bengal.

 Historical background

 After the decline of Sitaram Rai in the 18th century, Jessore district was divided among three prominent zamindaris: the Raja of Jessore (the Chanchra Raja) held the southern portion, the Raja of Naldanga controlled the Mahmudshahi zamindari in the north, and the Raja of Natore governed the zamindari of Bhushna.
 The Naldanga family were the only Brahman zamindars in the district, while most others were Kayasths.
 There was also one European zamindar, Mr. Tweedie.
 Both he and the Raja of Naldanga were resident landlords, in contrast to most others who lived away from their estates.